GAPinDNNs/gapindnns.github.io/README.md

 ### Content dependent rendering

-Control flow inside layouts can be achieved by [Liquid](https://jekyllrb.com/docs/liquid/).
+Control flow / dynamic content inside layouts can be achieved by [Liquid](https://jekyllrb.com/docs/liquid/).
 Note that its capabilities are quite limited but have a look at e.g. the publications page or member page